sampathv95/image-captioning/README.md

 # Image caption generator
 This is a neural network model trained on Flickr8k dataset to automatically give suitable caption to an image.
+Check my medium story (https://medium.com/swlh/image-captioning-using-multimodal-neural-networks-ec274cfceb93) for elaborate explanations.

 The Flicker8k dataset used for this project can be downloaded from the tow links below